aaaronic/emilylakehansen.com/README.md

 and _The Way the Body Had to Travel_ (dancing girl press).
 Her poems and essays have appeared in _Pleiades_, _32 Poems_, _CALYX_, _So to Speak_, _The South Carolina Review_,
 _Glass: A Journal of Poetry_, _SWWIM_, and _Up the Staircase Quarterly_ among others, and she has been a finalist for the Frontier Poetry Breakthrough Chapbook Comptetition, the Black River Chapbook Competition, the C&R Press Book Award, the Santa Fe Writer's Project Literary Award, and the Page Prize for Nonfiction.

 Emily received an MFA in creative writing from Georgia College & State University and is currently a PhD candidate at Georgia State University where she serves as a graduate editor for _Beyond Bars_, a Mellon Grant-funded literary journal created in collaboration with writers from Philips State Prison.
-Emily's creative and academic interests in Disability and Fat Studies as well as her committment to social-justice pedagogy are informed by her passion for diversity, equity, and inclusion.
+Emily's creative and academic interests in Disability and Fat Studies as well as her committment to inclusive and trauma-informed pedagogy are fueled by her own experiences as a neurodiverse learner.
 She worked as a learning specialist for students with disbilities for five years and recently served a two-year term as the President of the Board of Directors for Grant Park Cooperative Preschool, a nonprofit learning center dedicated to closing racial and economic gaps in early childhood education.
 A former Navy brat, Emily now lives in Atlanta where she teaches first-year and creative writing at Agnes Scott College.

 ## Books
 [<img src="/assets/images/home_and_other_duty_stations.jpg" alt="Cover Image" />](https://kelsaybooks.com/products/home-and-other-duty-stations)